automenta/notention2/README.md

 - **Flexibility**: Config and metamodel adapt to any context.
 - **No Delay**: Everything’s ready at boot—no "Stage 1" required.

-This enhanced seed transforms Netention v5 into a powerhouse from the first tick—productive, intelligent, and infinitely scalable, all while staying minimal and leveraging recursive elegance.
+This enhanced seed transforms Netention into a powerhouse from the first tick—productive, intelligent, and infinitely scalable, all while staying minimal and leveraging recursive elegance.

-Below, I’ll enhance the **Netention v5** seed Note by integrating additional programming-focused features—expression evaluators (for numbers, strings, etc.) and graph search, traversal, and metrics tools—pushing even more utility and value into the boot stage.
+Below, I’ll enhance the **Netention** seed Note by integrating additional programming-focused features—expression evaluators (for numbers, strings, etc.) and graph search, traversal, and metrics tools—pushing even more utility and value into the boot stage.
 These additions empower the system with immediate computational power and graph-based reasoning, enhancing its ability to handle complex tasks and self-evolve from the start.
 The spec remains terse, using